ErisDS/bookshelf-jsonapi-playground/README.md

 Whilst maintaining all the logic for santisation, validation, permissions and querying.

-Note that the response from these two calls is different.
+Note that the response from these two calls is different:
-HTTP calls in JSONAPI compliant JSON
+- HTTP calls in JSONAPI compliant JSON
-Method calls result in standard bookshelf JSON
+- Method calls result in "bookshelf" JSON (from calling model.toJSON())

 The reason for this is that interally, we never want or need to mess around with linked objects.
 JSONAPI is a serialization format, intended to be sent over the wire and makes sense for HTTP.